Closing your business

 1. Make sure closing your business is the right decision

-Whether you're thinking of closing your business due to financial concerns, a change in personal circumstances or because you find it hard to comply with government regulations, it can be a good idea to get help or advice before you start closing, to see if you can put your business back on track.
+You may be thinking of closing your business due to financial concerns, a change in personal circumstances or because you find it hard to comply with government regulations.
+Before you do this, consider getting help or advice before you start closing, to see if you can put your business back on track.

 Read our Deciding whether to sell or close page for information on what to consider when making the decision to close the business and the help that's available.